 The hooks on the sides and bottom are great for baseball bats, tennis rackets, helmets, uniforms, or bags.

-This unit will enable you to have all of your equipment in the same place, and you can quickly grab what you need and put it back without hassle.
+This unit will enable you to have all your equipment in the same place, and you can quickly grab what you need and put it back without hassle.

 This durable unit has a large storage capacity but is compact and shouldn’t take up much space on your wall.
 It will keep your equipment organized and requires little maintenance.